GenieTim/msft-graph-mailer/README.md

 ## Usage

-If you set the configuration correctly, that's all.
+If you set the configuration correctly, that's all, you can simply use the Symfony mailer and you will be sending the E-Mails using the Microsoft Graph API.

 Please note that this transport does not support all types of E-Mail messages in its best form.
 Please contribute if you understand enough about MIME and Microsoft Graph to fix this.